Notice of Privacy Practices

 Our policies are in compliance with state and federal regulations.
 If you have any questions, please call us at 218.249.5555 or 800.321.3790.

-THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN OBTAIN ACCESS TO YOUR HEALTH INFORMATION.
+THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED, AND HOW YOU CAN ACCESS THIS INFORMATION.
 PLEASE REVIEW THIS INFORMATION CAREFULLY.

-We are required by law to maintain the privacy of your health information and provide you a description of our privacy practices.
-We will abide by the terms of this notice and notify you if we cannot agree to a restriction you request.
+We are required by law to keep your health information private and to provide you a description of our privacy practices.
+We will follow the terms of this notice and notify you if we cannot agree to a restriction you request.
 We will accommodate reasonable requests you make to communicate health information by alternative means or to alternative locations.

 Uses and Disclosures

 The following are examples of how we use and disclose your medical information.